Reed Mahoney: 2018

 In 2018, still eligible for under 20s, Mahoney shifted to Intrust Super Premiership team Wentworthville, playing 5 games.
-On 9 June 2018 rd 14, Mahoney made his NRL debut for Parramatta against the North Queensland Cowboys at TIO Stadium in Darwin.
+In round 14 of the 2018 NRL season, Mahoney made his NRL debut for Parramatta against the North Queensland Cowboys at TIO Stadium in Darwin.
 The following week, Mahoney was placed on report and suspended for one match after being cited for a dangerous tackle in Parramatta's 42-24 loss against Souths.

 On 11 July 2018, Mahoney was named in Queensland's under 20s team in their 30-6 win over New South Wales.
-Mahoney had 2 try assists in the game.
+Mahoney had two try assists in the game.
 Due to injury, Mahoney was made the starter at hooker for the remaining five games of the 2018 season, expressing his desire to re-sign with Parramatta.
 On 26 February 2019, Mahoney re-signed with Parramatta until the end of the 2020 season.

 2019

 On 22 April 2019, Mahoney scored a try on his 21st birthday as Parramatta defeated Wests Tigers 51-6 in the opening NRL game at the new Western Sydney Stadium.

 Mahoney made 26 appearances for Parramatta in the 2019 NRL season as the club finished 5th on the table and qualified for the finals.
 Mahoney played in both finals game for Parramatta in which they defeated Brisbane 58-0 in the elimination final at the Western Sydney Stadium.
 The following week, Parramatta were defeated by Melbourne 32-0 in the elimination semi final at AAMI Park.
 During the first half of the game, Mahoney was pinned to the ground by Melbourne player Cameron Smith and slapped twice across the face earning the Melbourne player a rare trip to the sin bin.

 On 30 September, Mahoney earned his first representative jersey as he was named on the bench for the Australia PM XIII side.
 On 7 October, Mahoney was named at hooker for the U23 Junior Australian side.